zspatter/network-simulation/README.md

 Real OPTN policy historically allocated within fixed, arbitrary boundaries - 11 "Regions" and 58 Donation Service Areas (DSAs) - which HRSA found in 2018 "have not and cannot be justified" and directed removed.
 They were eliminated from kidney/pancreas policy in 2021 and from liver/lung/heart policy in 2018-2020, replaced by concentric distance **circles** (150/250/500 nautical miles from the donor hospital) - still current for kidney, pancreas, and heart.
 Lung moved further, in March 2023, to **continuous distribution**, where distance is one continuously-weighted point factor with no hard boundary at all; liver/heart continuous distribution is in progress.
 Sources: [Removal of DSA and Region from Kidney Allocation Policy](https://www.hrsa.gov/optn/professionals/resources/kidney-pancreas/kidney-allocation-system/removal-dsa-region-kidney-allocation-policy), [Continuous Distribution overview](https://www.hrsa.gov/optn/policies-bylaws/policy-issues/continuous-distribution), [Continuous distribution - heart](https://optn.transplant.hrsa.gov/policies-bylaws/a-closer-look/continuous-distribution/continuous-distribution-heart/).

-`network_simulator.allocation.geography` gives the benchmark three points on that spectrum, each a `TierClassifier` consumed by `TieredMatcher`:
+`organflow.allocation.geography` gives the benchmark three points on that spectrum, each a `TierClassifier` consumed by `TieredMatcher`:
 - `region_tier` - strict adherence to the legacy arbitrary-region model (`Node.region`; synthetic networks get an arbitrary round-robin region assignment from `GraphBuilder`, real hospital networks use the actual historical OPTN region data imported by `import_hospitals.py`)
 - `circle_tier` - strict adherence to the current distance-circle model, via documented transit-hour thresholds approximating the real 150/250/500 NM circles
 - `national_tier` - no hard constraint (single tier); pairing this with `RealWorldScore`'s soft geography term approximates where continuous distribution is headed